jvirtanen/fields/README.md

 Given the field delimiter is set to `,` and the quote character to `"`, Sheets reads data that is in compliance with [RFC 4180][].
-Given the field delimiter is set to HT (`\t`) and quoting and escaping are disabled, Sheets reads data that is in compliance with the [text/tab-separated-values][TSV] MIME type.
+Given the field delimiter is set to HT and quoting and escaping are disabled, Sheets reads data that is in compliance with the [text/tab-separated-values][TSV] MIME type.

 See `src/sheets.h` for reference documentation.